MONTHLY NEWSLETTER:

 Have you ever beamed from receiving a thoughtful compliment?
 The need to feel seen and valued extends beyond the workplace – it's human nature.
 It's also what makes employee recognition such a critical part of a healthy culture.

-Employee recognition programs not only boost morale and increase engagement, they also increase employee productivity.
 According to Deloitte, the No.1 reason for leaving a job is a lack of recognition.
 Companies with employee recognition programs have a 31% lower turnover rate and are 12 times more likely to have better business outcomes.

-Remote and hybrid work arrangements also make the need for employee recognition programs more pressing.
 While working remotely is a perk that can contribute to employee retention, a recent Vyopta survey revealed that executives feel challenged when it comes to keeping remote workers engaged and connected.
-When asked what would most increase existing engagement among remote workers, executives’ top answer was highlighting individual performance publicly through efforts like awards or promotions.
-In other words, senior leaders are seeing the value of employee recognition and thinking about putting systems in place to drive it.

 The tricky part is doing it right, as not all employees feel recognized – 29% of employees haven't received recognition for good work in over a year, if at all, according to Zippia.
 So, how do you go about building an effective employee recognition program?

-If you’re ready to learn how to put an amazing employee recognition program in place, get some inspiration from different organizations and dive into some of the best practices out there.
-Here are 10 companies with the best employee recognition programs along with key factors to keep in mind as you create your own.
+If you're ready to learn how to put an amazing employee recognition program in place, get some inspiration from different organizations and dive into some of the best practices out there.

-Recognizing and celebrating staff members has been a pillar of The Disney Company’s culture for decades.
-The company has a multifaceted approach when it comes to employee recognition programs.
 For example, The Walt Disney Legacy Award is the highest honor that a Disney Parks, Experiences & Products employee can receive.
-Less than 1% of workers receive it, so it’s all about exceptional performance.
+Less than 1% of workers receive it, so it's all about exceptional performance.

-There’s also a peer-to-peer recognition program where employees send each other positive notes year-round, as well as service and lifetime achievement awards and other special pins and celebrations.
 The #CastCompliment initiative, for example, is a hashtag that allows a shoutout to be formally recorded and forwarded to senior leadership.
-Disney regularly wins awards for its workplace culture, so it’s no surprise that its employee recognition efforts are so thorough.
+Disney regularly wins awards for its workplace culture, so it's no surprise that its employee recognition efforts are so thorough.

 Takeaway: Adopt a 360-degree approach when building an employee recognition program – you don't need to limit yourself to one system or tool.

-Apple’s employee recognition program is heavily performance-driven.
-There’s a system for earning rewards based on employee performance (and the organization’s financial performance).
-These rewards include cash bonuses and stock, as well as perks such as free or discounted products and time off.
+Apple's employee recognition program is heavily performance-driven.
+There's a system for earning rewards based on employee performance (and the organization's financial performance).

 Public recognition is also part of the tech giant's employee recognition program.
 For example, the Apple 10-Year Award is given to employees who have been with the company for a decade.
 Fun fact: One of its recipients once put up his award for auction on eBay and it sold for a whopping $35,000.

-Takeaway: Offer incentives that people care about, such as cash, shares or time off
+Takeaway: Offer incentives that people care about, such as cash, shares or time off.

-Online retailer Zappos puts a fun spin on employee recognition with its coworker bonus program.
-The program allows workers to award an extra $50 to a coworker each month for “WOWing” them (one of the company’s core values/catchphrases).
 The organization even has its own currency called “Zollar,” which can be spent on things like branded swag, movie tickets, charitable donations, or a raffle that gives you the chance to win a bigger prize.
 Employees can also reward each other with premium parking spaces.

-In addition to the gamified perks above, Zappos also offers a Grant-a-Wish program, where employees can both submit and grant wishes such as learning how to play an instrument or getting concert tickets.
-Here’s how it works: an employee makes a wish known through a program called Wishes, which everyone has access to.
+Here's how it works: an employee makes a wish known through a program called Wishes, which everyone has access to.
 “Fairies” can then choose to grant the wish, which leads to a face-to-face introduction.
 The company also grants employee wishes on a regular basis.

 Takeaway: Align your employee recognition program with company values – and make it fun.

-Every year, Hewlett Packard Enterprise employees across the world take a break from work to come together and enjoy various activities during Team Member Appreciation Day. “[It’s] an important day to stop and thank employees.
-But, employee appreciation can’t be just a day.
-It’s a spirit, an attitude, a belief that carries through every day of the year,” wrote Alan May, HPE’s Executive Vice President and Chief People Officer, in a 2021 blog post.
+But, employee appreciation can't be just a day.
+It's a spirit, an attitude, a belief that carries through every day of the year,” wrote Alan May, HPE's Executive Vice President and Chief People Officer, in a 2021 blog post.

 The company seems to be staying true to this ethos: It has been recognized as a Great Place to Work among other industry awards, such as being named one of the Top 50 Companies for Executive Women by The National Association for Female Executives (NAFE) and being recognized as one of Canada's Best Diversity Employers.